boundless-xyz/steel/README.md

 ## Further Reading & Ask Questions

-The RISC Zero [dev docs][dev-docs] are a great place to start to understand the zkVM in detail.
+The RISC Zero [dev docs] are a great place to start to understand the zkVM in detail.
 If you have any questions, and/or just want to hang out with other builders, please join the [RISC Zero Discord][risczero-discord].

 [Steel examples]: examples/
 [ERC20 Counter]: examples/erc20-counter/
-[create-steel-app]: crates/steel/docs/create-steel-app
 [crate documentation]: https://boundless-xyz.github.io/steel/risc0_steel/
 [Introducing Steel 1.0]: https://risczero.com/blog/introducing-steel-1.0]
 [Boundless Docs]: https://docs.beboundless.xyz/developers/steel/what-is-steel